Progressive groups plan nationwide protests over Mueller report release

 Breaking News Emails

-WASHINGTON — A coalition of the nation’s biggest progressive grassroots organizations is activating a nationwide protest plan in response to Attorney General William Barr’s expected failure to meet an April 2 deadline set by House Democrats to release Special Counsel Robert Mueller’s full Russia report to Congress.
+WASHINGTON — A coalition of the nation’s biggest progressive grassroots organizations is activating a nationwide protest plan in response to Attorney General William Barr’s expected failure to meet a Tuesday deadline set by House Democrats to release special counsel Robert Mueller’s full Russia report to Congress.

-With hundreds of locations set across the country, Stand Up America, MoveOn.org, Indivisible and Public Citizen are among the groups orchestrating the April 4 “Nationwide Day of Action,” according to a release provided to NBC News.
+With hundreds of locations set across the country, Stand Up America, MoveOn.org, Indivisible and Public Citizen are among the groups orchestrating a “Nationwide Day of Action” on Thursday, according to a release provided to NBC News.

-The plan marks a shift in strategy for the coalition, which had for months been organizing a protest plan in anticipation that the Mueller report might not be released to the public at all.
-After initially summarizing Mueller’s work in a 4-page document sent to Congress on March 24, Barr has said he’ll release a more substantive version of the report by mid-April.
+The plan marks a shift in strategy for the coalition, which had for months been planning a protest in anticipation that the Mueller report might not be released to the public at all.
+After initially summarizing Mueller’s work in a four-page document sent to Congress on March 24, Barr has said he’ll release a more substantive version of the report by mid-April.

 But the attorney general has indicated he will make several redactions, including classified information Congress has said it needs to see.
 Barr also would not commit to obtaining court approval to give to Congress grand jury-related materials, according to House Judiciary Committee Chair Jerrold Nadler.

-Now, the coalition’s focus is forcing transparency around one of the most politically sensitive documents in modern American history.
+Now, the coalition’s focus is to force transparency around one of the most politically sensitive documents in modern American history.

 “Barr has not committed to releasing the full report and underlying evidence,” the coalition said in its statement.
 Further, the group said, Barr has given himself “the leeway to redact huge portions of the findings from Congress and the American people.”